Charity law is changing. Click here to find out how the changes will affect your charity.

 Constitutional Form Date: 12 Nov 2024

-Notes: This charity has been established to replace Hospital Broadcasting Service, SC009138 Hospital Broadcasting Service, SC009138 intend to wind up and pass its assets and liabilities to HBS SCIO, SC053770
+Notes: This charity has been established to replace Hospital Broadcasting Service, SC009138 Hospital Broadcasting Service, SC009138 has now wound up and passed its assets and liabilities to HBS SCIO, SC053770.

 OSCR does not keep a register of Scottish Charity Trustees.
 This is not one of our statutory functions or something that we are resourced to do.
 Information about Scottish Charities should be available from the trustees' report of the charity's annual accounts.
 Please contact the charity directly using the above search to find this information